mspnp/aks-baseline/docs/deploy/06-aks-cluster.md

    ```

 1. Deploy the cluster ARM template.

-  :exclamation: By default, this deployment will allow unrestricted access to your cluster's API Server.
+   :warning: By default, this deployment will allow unrestricted access to your cluster's API Server.
 You can limit access to the API Server to a set of well-known IP addresses (i.e., a jump box subnet (connected to by Azure Bastion), build agents, or any other networks you'll administer the cluster from) by setting the `clusterAuthorizedIPRanges` parameter in all deployment options.
 This setting will also affect traffic originating from within the cluster trying to use the API server, so you will also need to include *all* of the public IPs used by your egress Azure Firewall.
 For more information, see [Secure access to the API server using authorized IP address ranges](https://learn.microsoft.com/azure/aks/api-server-authorized-ip-ranges#create-an-aks-cluster-with-api-server-authorized-ip-ranges-enabled).

    ```bash
    # [This takes about 18 minutes.]